 Then review what's working.
 Adjust what isn't.
 Iterate.

-The founders who preserve wealth long-term aren't the ones who make the best individual decisions.
+The founders who preserve wealth in the long term aren't the ones who make the best individual decisions.
 They're the ones who build systems that make good decisions inevitable.